10-Fold Surge In Illegal Border Crossing As Indians Try To Leave Canada For US: Report

 Their journey was facilitated by Harshkumar Patel, an experienced smuggler nicknamed "Dirty Harry," and Steve Shand, a driver recruited by Patel.
 The two men, accused of being part of a sophisticated human smuggling operation, are set to stand trial on charges related to human smuggling.

-On the fateful night, the Patels, along with seven other Indian migrants, attempted to cross the border on foot, braving temperatures as low as -36°F (-38°C).
+On the fateful night, the Patels, along with seven other Indian migrants, attempted to cross the border on foot, braving temperatures as low as -36 degrees F (-38 degrees Celsius).
 The group, poorly equipped for the harsh conditions, became separated in the darkness.
 While seven survivors were eventually rescued, the Patel family perished, their bodies discovered the next morning.

 The incident highlights the growing issue of illegal immigration from India, driven by economic aspirations and facilitated by smuggling networks.